Aman9798/Interview-Tracker/README.md

  &nbsp; &nbsp; **Companies:** <br />
     &nbsp; &nbsp; &nbsp; 1) This section contains list of companies that have recruited from different colleges across the country. <br />
-    &nbsp; &nbsp; &nbsp; 2) On clicking on the "**Company name**" , the user will be directed to page containing experience of different students who qualified the
+    &nbsp; &nbsp; &nbsp; 2) On clicking on the "**Company's name**" , the user will be directed to page containing experience of different students who qualified the
     &nbsp; &nbsp; &nbsp; &nbsp; interview of that  company.
    <img src="screenshot/companies.png" >